mattermost/performance-reports/ceiling-tests/v2/README.md

   - All other tests use High Availability deployments, with two or more application nodes deployed in a cluster with a proxy node on front acting as the entry point and sharing the requests among all app nodes.
 - Elasticsearch: Tests with Elasticsearch enabled always used 2 instances of the same instance type.
 - Job servers; the deployment architecture omitted [job servers](https://docs.mattermost.com/scale/high-availability-cluster.html#job-server).
 Tests did not stress data-intensive tasks like LDAP syncing or data retention either.
+- TLS: tests are only stressing HTTP traffic, HTTPS is not supported by the tool at this moment.
 - Database: All deployments have the database running in a different server, considering both:
   - Single-node DB deployments.
   - Multiple node DB deployments, with a writer instance and the rest acting as reader replicas.